Finding Nemo

 0/5

-There is no romantic or sexual content depicted in this film.
+There is no romantic or suggestive content in this film, as it focuses entirely on the bond between father and son.

 Violence & Gore